schufo/tisms/README.md

 Here you find the code to reproduce the experiments of the paper "Joint phoneme alignment and text-informed speech separation on highly corrupted speech" by Kilian Schulze-Forster, Clement S. J. Doire, Gaël Richard, Roland Badeau.
 Accepted at *IEEE International Conference on Audio, Speech, and Signal Processing, 2020.*

-The paper and audio examples are availabe [here](https://schufo.github.io/publications/2020-ICASSP)
+The paper and audio examples are available [here](https://schufo.github.io/publications/2020-ICASSP)

 ## Download
 Clone the repository to your machine: